sachitcode/fastpages-sachit-blog/_posts/2023-03-23-BigIdea2Quiz.md

 # Questions I Found Challenging:

 I didn't find any questions particularly challenging as they were all about topics I had either learned about in big idea 2 or topics I already knew about from before.
 Also, there weren't many questions where silly mistakes could be made as compared to other quizzes and tests where making a small error could result in the entire question being answered wrong.
+I would have talked about and explained a few questions that I found challenging in the quiz, but I didn't find any questions very challenging or noteworthy to talk about.

 ### Reflection: